KTH/devops-course/contributions/feedback/yilinc-ntli/README.md

 ## Description

-We would like to give feedback on the intresting essay "The blasphemy of YAML and other configuration "languages""
+We would like to give feedback on the essay "The blasphemy of YAML and other configuration "languages""

 **Link to submission PR**
 https://github.com/KTH/devops-course/pull/1790

-**Tutorial Authors**
+**Essay Author**
 - John Landeholt (johnlan@kth.se)